 And then COVID-19 just happened.

-Social distancing and stay-at-home orders have to speed up the adoption of eCommerce from a steady march forward to a wild run to the end line.
+Social distancing and stay-at-home orders have to speed up the adoption of Ecommerce Website Development from a steady march forward to a wild run to the end line.
 Online demand will probably remain strong post-COVID-19, and retailers should adapt to the “new normal.”
 Defining an effective and winning eCommerce strategy and building the necessary capabilities will undoubtedly be a challenge yet, in addition, a massive opportunity to increase profitability and scale potential.
 Three factors are essential for such a strategy: build up a value proposition tailored to the online world, plan the effective supply chain to meet the need for a more omnichannel world, and empower the transformation with the right innovation, data, and individuals.

-The Ecommerce Surge
+The Ecommerce Website Development Surge